Quantum Reservoir Computing Implementations for Classical and Quantum Problems: Quantum Physical Reservoir for Image Recognition

-The QPRC platform introduced here can further be optimized to increase its performance and accuracy.
-Here we could exploit the correlations in the data set to guide the QPRC system choice.
-Due to pixel data displaying strong nearest-neighbour correlations, a nearest neighbour type of interaction in the quantum system would increase the approach's efficacy.
-Such a system may consist of a 2D lattice of atomic systems embedded in an array of photonic cavities with controllable cavity-cavity positioning.
-This architecture, this 2D lattice geometry, would lead to a nearest neighbour interaction between the atomic systems and thus generate commensurate nearest neighbour correlations to the pixel data.
+The QPRC platform we have introduced can be further optimized to enhance its performance and accuracy.
+For example, exploiting the correlations within the dataset can guide the selection of the QPRC system.
+Given the strong nearest-neighbour correlations exhibited by pixel data, a nearest-neighbour type of interaction in the quantum system could enhance the effectiveness of the approach.
+Such a system could consist of a 2D lattice of atomic systems embedded in an array of photonic cavities with controllable cavity-cavity positioning.
+This architecture, utilizing a 2D lattice geometry, would induce nearest-neighbour interactions between the atomic systems and generate commensurate nearest-neighbour correlations similar to the pixel data.